Author urges teen writers to heed ‘the Whispers of Story’ at CCA Writers’ Conference

 “Oh let me count the ways that fear creeps into a writer’s soul,” Pearson mused in her keynote address.
 “The blank pages, the endless blank pages.
 They’re like something out of a Alfred Hitchcock film —square white birds pecking and pecking at you.
 And then there’s the clock: it’s not ticking, it’s screaming at you.”

-Complicit with fear is failure, but she hammered home again and again that failure is indispensable to success, summoning adages from towering figures as diverse as Thomas Edison and Michael Jordan, as Lao Tzu and Jim Carrey.
-In each instance, she said, failure was more than merely unavoidable, it was utterly necessary.
+Complicit with fear is failure, but she hammered home again and again that failure is indispensable to success, summoning adages from towering figures as diverse as Thomas Edison and Michael Jordan, as Lao Tzu and

 For Pearson, fear had its root in her own chaotic childhood, both at home and in the world at large.
 She recalled the duck-and-cover air raid drills, desks shoved together as supposed shelter for the terrified children huddling beneath.
 She recalled standing for a moment of silence when news broke that John F. Kennedy had been assassinated.
 She recalled the images in news magazines of people setting themselves on fire in a mysterious place called Vietnam.
 Family life brought her no respite.
 Hers was a childhood filled, she said, by relatives seemingly plucked from the Addams family (on her mother’s side) and the Beverly Hillbillies (on her father’s).